Busque também em nossas outras coleções:

 DC

-RC2B5R97LS2L FILE PHOTO: A model of 3D printed oil barrels are seen in front of displayed Vopak logo in this illustration taken December 1, 2021.
-REUTERS/Dado Ruvic/Illustration/File Photo
+RC23BKAN1HD8 A map showing the Strait of Hormuz and 3D printed oil barrels are seen in this illustration taken March 23, 2026.
+REUTERS/Dado Ruvic/Illustration

 DC